demisto/demisto-sdk/README.md

 * *-o OUTDIR, --outdir OUTDIR*
   The path to the directory into which to write the unified yml file

-**Examples**:
-`demisto-sdk unify -i Integrations/MyInt -o Integrations` This will grab the integration components and unify them to a single yaml file.

 ### Extract